 All manuscripts should be formatted in 12-point font.

-The deadline to submit work for this consultation program is January 31.
-The consultants will complete their work and respond to all participants by February 28.
+The deadline to submit work for this consultation program is March 31.
+David will complete his work and respond to all participants by April 30.

 Poems begin in subjectivity, in what Yeats memorably called “the foul rag-and-bone shop of the heart.”
 But they can’t remain there and be poems.
 Because their origin is in the poet’s particular experience—imaginative, emotional, expressive—they have to be transformed into speech acts, or better still, into song.
 The transformation can be daunting.
 This is where the poet’s work comes in, and I believe that work benefits considerably from collaborative thinking that involves ways to use and enhance poetic intelligence, from word-choice and image, to acoustic and metrical composition, to architectural development and closure.
 I also believe the specific skills to accomplish that work can be passed on from poet to poet.